zevero/avr_boot/README.md

 - simple check before starting your application or retry every 5 seconds
 - no CRC Check and no version bytes in EEPROM (see More...)

-# Usage
+# Compile and Flash avr_boot bootloader (only once)

-This is with avr-gcc and avrdude under linux with an Atmega1284p!
+This is with avr-gcc and avrdude under linux with an Atmega1284p and avrIsp mkII!
 Adaption to your case (WinAvr) will not be too complicated...

 - adapt Makefile
   - MCU_TARGET: Your AtmegaXXX
   - BOOT_ADR: in bytes not words!
   - F_CPU:  CPU Frequency
   - USE_LED: For debugging 0...deactivate or 1...active
-  - USE_UART: For debugging 0...deactivate or divider for baudate see http://wormfood.net/avrbaudcalc.php
+  - USE_UART: For debugging 0...deactivate or divider (UBRR) for baudate see http://wormfood.net/avrbaudcalc.php
-- adapt pins in asmfunc.S
+- if using USE_LED adapt LED-pins in asmfunc.S
-- adapt pff/src/pffconfh.h
+- if you want to remove FAT12, FAT16 or FAT32 adapt pff/src/pffconfh.h
-- adapt filename of firmware (now FIRMWARE.BIN) in main.c
+- if you prefer another filename instead of FIRMWARE.BIN adapt main.c
 - make
 - set fuses: avrdude -c avrispmkII -p m1284p -U hfuse:w:0xda:m
   - find high fuse in http://eleccelerator.com/fusecalc/fusecalc.php?chip=atmega1284p
 - flash: avrdude -c avrispmkII -p m1284p -Uflash:w:./avr_boot.hex:i -Ulock:w:0x3F:m

-- get your app.cpp.hex (out of /tmp/buildxxx in case of Arduino IDE)
+# Compile and put your sketch on SD Card

+- in Arduino IDE go to File > Preferences and check "Show verbose output during compiliation"
+- compile sketch and find the location of your /tmp/buildxxx/sketch.cpp.hex
-- make bin file: avr-objcopy -I ihex -O binary app.cpp.hex FIRMWARE.BIN
+- make bin file: avr-objcopy -I ihex -O binary sketch.cpp.hex FIRMWARE.BIN
 - copy the file into the root of an SD (FAT12/FAT16/FAT32)
 - put it into the SD slot of your Atmega
 - reset it